 Zelve Valley Open Air Museum is a very peaceful area that travelers may see variety of both natural and human made formations and best examples of Byzantine art in Cappadocia such as churches, tunnels, mills, houses and monastery.

-There are about 15 churches at the Zelve Valley and the churches of Uzumlu (the Church with Grapes), Balikli (the Church with Fishes) and Geyikli (the Church with the Deer) are also one of the most popular fairy chimney churches that worth a visit and see in Cappadocia.
+The churches of Uzumlu (the Church with Grapes), Balikli (the Church with Fishes) and Geyikli (the Church with the Deer) are the most popular fairy chimney churches that worth a visit and see in Cappadocia.

 How to Get There?

 Zelve Valley Open Air Museum is situated between Avanos and Goreme.
+There is a parking area with souvenir shops and cafes at the entrance.
 About;

 - 1 km. from Pasabag Valley